ajkeeton/fragroute/README.md

-At times I've need to use and modify Dug Song's Fragroute.
+At times I have needed to use or modify Dug Song's Fragroute.
 This serves as a central repository.

 * Fragroute 1.2 uses an obsolete version of libevent and won't compile out-of-the-box.
 I've hacked around that.